citizenlabsgr/adopt-a-drain-nuxtjs/README.md

 # Adopt a Drain (AAD)

 We prefer to use the word "trunk" rather than "master."
-Trunk better fits the tree metaphor used to descibe the repository.
+Trunk better fits the tree metaphor used to describe the repository.

 ## Why Change Adopt-a-Drain?
 The original Adopt a Drain idea, design and code is the product of the San Francisco Brigade of Code for America.